LFoster03/smart-store-07/README.md

 Legend: Age Groups (e.g., "18–25", "26–35", etc.)

-Color Scheme: Use distinct colors for each age group for easy comparison

 Why this chart?: Easy to compare how different age segments perform across regions.

 2. High-Value Customer Count by Gender and Age Group
-Title: Number of High-Value Customers by Gender and Age Group

 Chart Type: Stacked Bar Chart